Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 The remainder of the book traces her recovery, and reaffirms her commitment to fighting for girls’ education.
 Even though she now lives in Birmingham, England, she has persevered through many setbacks to keep up the good fight - now on a uniquely far-reaching international platform.

 Pride, directed by Matthew Warchus, is a film exploring the 1984-85 miners’ strike in Britain.
-In particular, it explored how an unlikely ally, the Lesbians and Gays Support the Miners (LGSM) organisation, was able to provide solidarity and support despite their differences.
+In particular, it explores how an unlikely ally, the Lesbians and Gays Support the Miners (LGSM) organisation, is able to provide solidarity and support despite their differences.

-At the time, many members of London’s LGBT community had difficult coming out experiences, made all the more difficult by stigma and dominating views of masculinity - they perceived miners in their hometowns as part of that problem.
-However, activist Mark Ashton saw an opportunity to help a group in need, and a group that was experiencing similar political pressures as themselves, particularly at the hands of Conservative Prime Minister Margaret Thatcher.
+At the time, many members of London’s LGBT community have difficult coming out experiences, made all the more difficult by stigma and dominating views of masculinity - they perceive miners in their hometowns as part of that problem.
+However, activist Mark Ashton sees an opportunity to help a group in need, and a group that is experiencing similar political pressures as themselves, particularly at the hands of Conservative Prime Minister Margaret Thatcher.

 While the National Union of Mineworkers is initially reluctant to take LGSM’s money, Mark is able to connect directly with Dai Donovan, who represents miners from the Welsh village Onllwyn.
 Over time, LSGM is able to build relationships with locals, who gradually warm to their presence as well.
 Solidarity - the idea that anybody’s fight against injustice is everybody’s fight against injustice - is an important part of what makes this partnership tick.
 Their campaign culminates in the Pits and Perverts concert, which raises thousands of pounds.